-Feel free to skip ahead if you're familiar with MHD and flash tunes in general.
-MHD offers off the shelf (OTS) flash tunes for the BMW N55 engine.
+Feel free to skip ahead if you’re familiar with MHD and flash tunes in general.
+MHD offers off-the-shelf (OTS) flash tunes for the BMW N55 engine.
 The purpose of a flash tune is to effectively re-write the DME and target more aggressive boost.
 A flash tune allows for full control over parameters like ignition advance, fueling, etc. This control is a big benefit of flash tunes when compared to piggyback tunes like the JB4.

 Piggybacks act as advanced boost controllers, but do not re-write the DME.
-The JB4 is able to intercept and alternate signals to run more boost and increase fuel flow - just to name a few things.
-However, it's limited by the parameters built into the factory DME.
+The JB4 is able to intercept and alter signals to run more boost and increase fuel flow – just to name a few things.
+However, it’s limited by the parameters built into the factory DME.
 Given enough boost and power, the JB4 and factory DME tune will eventually reach a limit.

 This is where flash tunes like MHD come into play.
-MHD offers four "stages" for the E series N55 and a 5th stage for E30 fueling.
-The four base maps also have different options within depending on fueling.
-MHD's flash tunes are highly proven and are a go-to option for many N55 E series owners.
+MHD offers four “stages” for the E series N55 and a 5th stage for E30 fueling.
+The four base maps also have different options depending on fueling.
+MHD’s flash tunes are highly proven and are a go-to option for many N55 E series owners.